 3. Goddess Locs in Space Buns

-Your locs styled up in two space buns framing your face looks great for any occasion.
+Styling your locs in two space buns framing your face is a great look for any occasion.

 4. Half Up, Half Down Goddess Locs

-Refresh your locs in a half up bun and half down style.
+Refresh your locs by styling them in a half up, half down bun.
 This will reduce tension on your roots when you let half of your locs fall free.

 5. Long Goddess Locs